LukasHromadnik/FEL-UI-SZZ/PUI/06-lp_heuristics.md

 Main idea:

 * Facts can be produced (made true) or consumed (made false) by an operator
-* Number oof producing and consuming operators must balance out for each fact
+* Number of producing and consuming operators must balance out for each fact

 ### \h{flow}